 Wireless LAN networking works in either of the two modes: ad-hoc and infrastructure.
 In infrastructure mode, wireless devices communicate to a wired LAN via access points.
 Each access point and its wireless devices are known as a Basic Service Set (BSS).
 An Extended Service Set (ESS) is two or more BSSs in the same subnet.
 In ad hoc mode (also known as peer-to-peer mode), wireless devices communicate with each other directly and do not use an access point.
 This is an Independent BSS (IBSS).

-To connect to a wired network within a coverage area using access points, set the TEW-623PI operation mode to Infrastructure (BSS).
-To set up an independent wireless workgroup without an access point, use Ad-hoc (IBSS) mode.
+To connect to a wired network within a coverage area using access points, set the card operation mode to Infrastructure (BSS).